0xPratikPatil/NmapMCP/README.md

 ## Configuration

 To configure the Nmap MCP Server, edit the `claude_desktop_config.json` file located in the project root.
-This file allows you to set default scan arguments, define MCP tool behaviors, and adjust logging settings.
+This file allows you to set default scan arguments, define MCP tool behaviors, and adjust logging settings.

 **Example `claude_desktop_config.json`:**